 The Region of Durham is responsible for manning and operating the traffic signals for Oshawa.
 These signals are very crucial in directing pedestrians and vehicles at crosswalks and busy intersections.
 The departments that are responsible for maintaining the transportation network of Oshawa is as follows:

-- Works Department: The Works Department is responsible for manning these traffic signals and ensures their functioning.
-The 470 signals in this area are managed by the Works department for traffic control purpose.
+- Works Department: The Works Department is responsible for manning these traffic signals and ensuring their functioning.
+The 470 signals in this area are managed by the Works department for traffic control purposes.
 Each year the department adds about 25 new signals to improve safety.

-- Traffic Engineering & Operations Division: This department is responsible for designs, plans, operations, constructions, and maintenance of signals for traffic control in Durham.
-They are not responsible for traffic signals in rural provincial Highways 48, 7, 12 and 7A.
+- Traffic Engineering & Operations Division: This department is responsible for the designs, plans, operations, constructions, and maintenance of signals for traffic control in Durham.
+They are not responsible for traffic signals in rural provincial Highways 48, 7, 12, and 7A.